saladisai555/SnackStack/SnackStack/README.md

 ### Order Management
 Manage customer orders with ease, including order creation, tracking, and fulfillment.
 Streamline your order processing for improved customer satisfaction.

-### User Authentication
-Implement secure login and authentication for admin and staff members.
-Protect sensitive information and control access to different parts of the application.

 ### Role-Based Access Control
 Define roles and permissions for different user types.
 Ensure that each team member has the appropriate level of access for their responsibilities.